kushanksriraj/fist-palm-detector/README.md

-# FaceMaskDetector.github.io
+# Face Mask Detector
-Detect if the person is wearing a facemask or not.
+Detect if the person is wearing a face mask or not.